theGirrafish/react-boilerplate/README.md

   </a>
 </div>

-A simple yet scalable boilerplate for your React projects with integrated CI, linting and ready for deployment.
+A simple yet scalable boilerplate for your React projects with integrated CI, testing, linting and ready for deployment.
 Headache free and focused on quick development.

 Features
 ========